kayalvaer/TheYay-Company/README.md

-# Getting Started with Create React App
+# The Yay React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Scss.
+It was a milestone project which fulfills part of the requirement for Noroff Institute module in CSS frameworks.

-## Available Scripts

-In the project directory, you can run:
+## Languages and Libraries used

+React
+Sass / Scss
+Bootstrap

 ### `npm start`